sam-roth/Keypad/doc/source/settings-howto.rst

 ==================

-You may observe the fields of a settings object by using its `~stem.core.nconfig.Settings.value_changed` signal.
+You may observe the fields of a settings object by using its `~keypad.core.nconfig.Settings.value_changed` signal.
 This signal is emitted whenever the value of a field changes, even if it was changed by reading a configuration file or by modifying an ancestor configuration.